ehsan20e20e/SquareRR_AOPS/README.md

 ![SquareRR_AOPS2](https://github.com/ehsan20e20e/SquareRR_AOPS/assets/106914575/0368f805-2de7-4939-a328-aaced3f9eea8)

 ## Describtion
 The provided repository serves as a demonstration of the application of deep learning techniques in the prediction of the spectral response of all-optical plasmonic switches.
-This repository is based on the extensive research presented in the paper titled "Enabling_inverse_design_of_plasmon-based_nonlinear_square_resonators_with_deep_neural_networks."
+This repository is based on the extensive research presented in the paper titled "Inverse_design_of_plasmon-based_nonlinear_square_resonators_enabled_by_deep_neural_networks."
 It has been designed to address inverse design challenges, with a specific focus on the fields of photonics and optics.

 #### Table of contents
 * [Prerequisites](#Prerequisites)